awsdocs/aws-panorama-developer-guide/resources/appliance-changelog.md

 The following sections detail updates to the AWS Panorama Appliance software, including changes to the operation system, AWS Panorama libraries, the application SDK, and the application container image.

+# Appliance software 4.3.93
+​
+**Release date**: 2022-08-24

+**Type**: Optional
+​
+## Bug fixes
+​
+Fixed an issue that causes the device to go offline and require a factory reset.
+To learn how to perform a factory reset, see [Power and reset buttons](https://docs.aws.amazon.com/panorama/latest/dev/appliance-buttons.html#appliance-buttons-reset).
+​
+Fixed an issue that prevents you from removing faulty applications from the appliance.
+​
+## Log egress
+​
+You can use a USB drive to get an encrypted log image off of the device.
+The AWS Panorama service team can decrypt the logs on your behalf and assist in debugging.
+For more information see, [Egressing logs from a device](https://docs.aws.amazon.com/panorama/latest/dev/monitoring-logging.html#monitoring-logging-egress).

 # Appliance software 4.3.72

 **Release date**: 2022-06-23